adamplayer/RemixMods/Fallout New Vegas/README.md

 ## Remix and New Vegas

 Since these games have a several render passes going on, there's quite a lot of textures that need marked as ignore.
 The actual apperance of what the textures are sometimes does not match what it is in the game.
 This makes things a bit difficult when digging through so many textures.
+If you suddenly have a dark dome texture around you, it's likely a dust texture that needs marked as ignore.

 ---

-Credits:

-- Big thanks to all the NVIDIA team behind the RTXRemix project

-- All the patient people on the discord that have put up with me going insane.

-- You :^)